Tuufless/FFXIV-Elemental-Raid-Macros/_ultimates/fru/02_usurper_of_frost.en.md

     <td>
       <p>Nothing immediate happens, and you can still progress through the
       fight.</p>
-      <p>However, the Fragment of Fate in P4 only spawns if the Dark Crystals
+      <p>However, the Fragment of Fate in P4 will have its memory changed as a
-      are still alive.</p>
+      result.</p>
-      <p>Without the Fragment of Fate, you can still progress through to the
+      <p>As a result, you can still progress through to the end of P4, but you
-      end of P4, but you will get the "bad ending" where Eden's Promise spawns and wipes the raid.</p>
+      will get the "bad ending" where Eden's Promise spawns and wipes the raid.</p>
       <p>Additionally, if a Dark Crystal is destroyed, the Ice Veil becomes
       invulnerable until <em>all</em> the Dark Crystals are destroyed, leading either to an enrage, or the bad ending.</p>